arunvjy/chatsimple/README.md

 #With features like Users and Chat room

-#One to One chat and separate chat room will be feature full version of my private repo
+#One to One chat and separate chat room will be feature full version in my private repo

 #Timeline 2 weekends